nam8/sigla-lookup/README.md

 ## Citation, License, and Attribution

-This project may be cited when it plays a substantive role in research, teaching materials, or other scholarly workflows.
+Siglarium may be cited when it plays a substantive role in research, teaching materials, or other scholarly workflows.
 If citation is appropriate, please use the metadata in `citation.cff`.
 GitHub can also automatically provide a citation format via the **“Cite this repository”** button.

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+Siglarium is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Reuse, modification, and redistribution are permitted with attribution, which should include:

 - Author name: **Nina Maksimova**
 - Project title: **Siglarium: Text Critical Apparatus Sigla Lookup**